Rare Essence – Disco Fever

 7.6/10

-The Disco Fever makes you dance all night long and, even hours later, while dreaming in your sleep, you still dance under the Disco Fever
+The Disco Fever makes you dance all night long, even hours later, while dreaming in your sleep, you still dance

 The Sound Suite Detroit-MI ?
 A lot of history dwells in the building at 14750 Puritan St. on Detroit’s west side.
 This is where Sound Suite Studios once held rank as Detroit’s premier recording facility.
 Now an abandoned, dilapidated shell of brick and overgrown weeds, the old studio was the first of its kind in the Motor City.
 Gutted, then renovated from the ground up to be acoustically accurate, Sound Suite set itself apart from other Detroit recording studios at the time, which were generally modified rooms and houses.
 The Sound Suite doors opened in 1975 and many of the artists that flocked to record there are now legends.